 Flying Wind Turbines

-Since the wind speed up higher is so much greater, often steadily in excess of 160km/h, it is advantageous to get as high as possible.
+At altitudes of about 10km, it is possible to find consistent 160km/h (100mph) winds.
+Since the wind speed is so much greater, it is advantageous to get as high as possible.
 Kite or balloon based wind generators can be placed near the jet stream and can in theory produce more than enough power to warrant their complex construction.
 Research into the possibilities for flying wind turbines continues today.

 Vertical Shaft